Tutorials 5 min read

 Import

 Step 2.
-In the "Import File" modal, click on the "Choose Files" button and select the Postman collection file you wish to import.
+In the "Import File" modal, click on the "Choose Files" button and select the Postman collection file you need to import.
+Or you can

 Import File